thesaddestme/Crushoverride007/README.md

 <h2 align="center">Oh, Hello there 👋</h1>

-My name's Mouhcine and I'm a Graduate DevOps Engineer from 🇲🇦.
+My name's Mouhcine, A recent bachelor Graduate DevOps Engineer from 🇲🇦.
 I'm currently freelancing on other projects.

 ## :mailbox_with_mail: Socials